haseebshaik00/MS-PP-24/DSA/Practice-Links.md

 10) Balanced Tree from Array
 11) Tree from PRE and POST
 12) Right View
-13) Nodes at a given distance from K
+13) Nodes at a given distance from K: https://leetcode.com/problems/all-nodes-distance-k-in-binary-tree/description/
 14) Mirror BTN
 15) LCA - lowest common ancestor
 16) Max Sum Path from Node to Node